Frequently Asked Questions

 Are there any treatments?

-However, for the most serious phenotype, childhood cerebral ALD, there are potentially lifesaving procedures available.
+For the most serious phenotype, childhood cerebral ALD, there are potentially lifesaving procedures available.
 In boys and adolescents with early-stage cerebral ALD, hematopoietic stem cell transplantation (HSCT) can stop the progression of the degradation of the myelin in the brain if the procedure is performed at a very early stage of the disease.
 After intensive chemotherapy, HSCT relies on bone marrow stem cells from another person who “matches” the patient.
+The procedure aims to use the donor-derived cells to produce the ABCD1 protein that the recipient is incapable of making.